Satisfiability of Modal Inclusion Logic: Lax and Strict Semantics: Abstract

 \section{Abstract}

 We investigate the computational complexity of the satisfiability problem of modal inclusion logic.
-We distinguish two variants of the problem: one for strict and another one for lax semantics.
-The complexity of the lax version turns out to be complete for \EXPTIME, whereas with strict semantics, the problem becomes \NEXPTIME-complete.
+We distinguish two variants of the problem: one for the strict and another one for the lax semantics.
+Both problems turn out to be $\EXPTIME$-complete on general structures.
+Finally, we show how for a specific class of structures $\NEXPTIME$-completeness for these problems under strict semantics can be achieved.